 - Instant mobility: Build once, deploy everywhere.
 The explosion of mobile devices like cell phones and tablets in the business created waves of new development requests.
 And there’s Alexa, and smart watches, and who-knows-what-else coming just around the corner.
 Modern enterprise applications must have cross-platform functionality standard in their design.
 With true low-code development, it all happens behind the scenes automatically, with no extra effort, coding, or resources.

 “…Where I really see it (low-code) is in process re-engineering,” says IML’s Bloom, “because you can do rapid development to enhance internal processes.
 And that’s a really good thing for companies looking to transform their internal operations in a way that fits under the digital transformation umbrella.”

 Today, organizations are under enormous pressure to keep up with the blistering pace of digital transformation.
 Many companies still believe the best way to innovate is by coding software from scratch.
 Ten years ago, if you wanted to build, integrate and deploy a new, business-critical application in weeks not years, you were out of luck.
 But the rise of Low-code has changed everything and research suggests the share of IT projects that involve coding solutions from scratch will soon be cut in half.

 Back to the quick-fix conundrum.
 Intuitively, we know that a quick-fix is a shabby attempt at solving a problem, which usually leads to bigger problems that could have been avoided by doing the job right in the first place.

 The same is true in software development.
-We’re now on the cusp of a Low-code Revolution.
-Companies that have embraced the trend are elevating the game, changing the rules, making software and creating business value faster than anyone ever imagined.
+We’re now on the cusp of a low-code revolution.
+Companies that have embraced the movement are elevating the game, changing the rules, making software and creating business value faster than anyone ever imagined.
 If you can’t win that race, don’t run it.